Gianni Vattimo: Accusations of antisemitism

-Vattimo had been accused of anti-Semitism due to his anti-Zionism.
+Vattimo had been accused of antisemitism due to his anti-Zionism.
 Renzo Gattegna, the president of the Union of Italian Jewish Communities, accused him of antisemitism, writing "words of hatred that don't add anything new and are accompanied by the squalid reproposal of anti-Semitic stereotypes".
 Rabbi Barbara Aiello, Italy's first female rabbi, also accused Vattimo of antisemitism.
-Reacting to his "Zionist bastards" statements and to others like it, the foreign ministers for Italy, France and Germany said that they condemn such language as well as violence that has occurred at pro-Palestinian demonstrations in Europe.
-Pronounced in a moment of indignation against the prolonged bombing of Gaza by the Israeli army, Vattimo apologized to an Israeli newspaper (Haaretz).
-"In a telephone interview [...], Gianni Vattimo said he “regrets” such words and “feels ashamed” by them", claiming he was "provoked" by the hosts of the show on which he made his comments.
+Reacting to his "Zionist bastards" statements and to others like it, the foreign ministers for Italy, France, and Germany said that they condemn such language as well as the violence that occurred at pro-Palestinian demonstrations in Europe.
+Pronounced in a moment of indignation against the prolonged bombing of Gaza by the IDF, Vattimo apologised to the Israeli newspaper Haaretz, which reported, "In a telephone interview ...
+Gianni Vattimo said he 'regrets' such words and 'feels ashamed' by them", claiming he was "provoked" by the hosts of the show on which he made his comments.